adast9/P2-Emergency-Help-Desk/README.md

 To do:
 - Noget pagination ved x antal posts
 - At kunne lade være med at uploade pdf sådan at man får en mere blank post
-- Sortering af all posts (mangler kun time submitted)
-- Popup med "are you sure you want to delete post"
 - Editor dashboard skal have en guide til brug af siden